-If you’re going for a day hike, there’s no need to lug a huge backpack.
+If you’re going for a day hike, there’s no need to lug a huge backpacking pack.
 Instead, you can use a daypack.
-These smaller packs are typically around 18-25 L.
+These smaller packs are typically around 12-25 L.

-Overall, aim to keep the backpack balanced and the weight distribution even so that you aren’t being pulled to one side or the other.
-For instance, don’t put all your heavy gear on one side of the pack.
-Similar to packing a large pack, you may want to separate your gear into smaller bags for ease of storage.
-This will make everything much less hectic in your main backpack compartment!
+Because of the size difference between a daypack and a large pack, where you put your items does differ slightly.
+But, similar to packing a large pack, you may want to separate your gear into smaller bags for ease of storage.
+This will make everything much less hectic in your main backpack compartment.

 Final Tips & Tricks

 - Use a checklist (and check it twice) so that you don’t forget anything.

 - Bring plenty of water, snacks, and food!

 - Tell someone you trust where you’re headed in case anything goes wrong.

 - If possible, try on a backpack at an outdoor store before purchasing to be certain it’s a good fit.

 - Separate your gear into different bags to make items easier to find.

 - Pack a small essentials bag and keep it easily accessible at all times at the top of the pack.